Curious about how a drum brake works?

 What Are Drum Brakes?

-It uses the friction generated by brake shoe pads when they rub against a rotating cylinder-shaped brake drum.
-This friction converts kinetic energy into thermal energy and decelerates the vehicle.
+It uses the friction the brake shoe pads generate when they rub against a rotating cylinder-shaped brake drum.
+This braking force or friction converts kinetic energy into thermal energy and decelerates the vehicle.

 What Are The Main Components Of Drum Brakes?

 Let’s look at the different drum brake components:

 Brake drums are large metal discs made from cast iron or aluminum bolted to the wheel’s hub.
 They rotate with the hub and form a frictional pair with drum brake shoes to slow your car down.

 2. Brake Shoe

 The brake shoe or brake pad is a curved piece of metal fitted on the rear wheel.
 Every drum brake has a pair of brake shoes — a front brake shoe (leading shoe) and a rear brake shoe (secondary shoe.)

 These shoes contain friction material inside the brake lining that pushes against the brake drum to stop the vehicle.